aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/syslog.md

 ## Step 1: Create a Syslog config

-1. Sign in to the Log Hub Console.
+1. Sign in to the Centralized Logging with OpenSearch Console.
 2. In the left sidebar, under **Resources**, choose **Log Config**.
 3. Click the **Create a log config** button.
 4. Specify **Config Name**.
-6. Here we choose **Syslog** in the log type dropdown menu for example.
-But Log Hub also support Syslog with [JSON](./json.md) format and [Single-Line test](./single-line-text.md) format, you can refer to the corresponding tutorial to create a log config.
+6. Choose **Syslog** in the log type dropdown menu.
+Note that Centralized Logging with OpenSearch also supports Syslog with [JSON](./json.md) format and [single-line text](./single-line-text.md) format.

 ### RFC5424
 1. Paste a sample RFC5424 log.
 For example: